Do You Know Your Canadiens' Trivia?

 What is the fastest goal from the start of a playoff game?

-Bob Gainey wasted no time, scoring just seven seconds into Game 6 of the Montreal Canadiens’ semifinal match against the New York Islanders.
+Bob Gainey wasted no time, scoring just seven seconds into Game 6 of the Montreal Canadiens’ semifinal match against the New York Islanders in 1977.
 The Habs won the game 2-1, clinching the series and setting up a Stanley Cup Final against the Boston Bruins.

 Which player holds the record for most shorthanded goals?